 - Room service

 - Vegetarian menu

-- Chill by the pool, soaking up the views and snoozing, or dip in the Jacuzzi; this place is all about indulgent R&R
+- Chill by the pool, dip in the Jacuzzi or admire the views from the open-air sunset lounge; this place is all about indulgent R&R

 - The spa is simply amazing; you can easily spend a whole day in its relaxed living areas (sofas, coffee-table books), treatment rooms and exercise pool